Denmark Vesey

 Likely born into slavery in St. Thomas, Vesey was enslaved by Captain Joseph Vesey in Bermuda for some time before being brought to Charleston.
 There, Vesey won a lottery and purchased his freedom around the age of 32.
-He had a good business and a family, but was unable to buy his first wife Beck and their children out of slavery.
+He had a good business and a family but was unable to buy his first wife, Beck, and their children out of slavery.
 Vesey worked as a carpenter and became active in the Second Presbyterian Church.
-In 1818 he helped found an independent African Methodist Episcopal (AME) congregation in the city, today known as Mother Emanuel.
-The congregation began with the support of white clergy, and with over 1,848 members rapidly became the second-largest AME congregation in the nation.
+In 1818, he helped found an independent African Methodist Episcopal (AME) congregation in the city, today known as Mother Emanuel.
+The congregation began with the support of white clergy and, with over 1,848 members, rapidly became the second-largest AME congregation in the nation.

-In the summer of 1822, Vesey allegedly used his substantial influence among the black community to plan a major slave revolt.
-According to the accusations, Vesey and his followers planned to kill slaveholders in Charleston, liberate the slaves, and sail to the newly independent black republic of Haiti for refuge.
-By some contemporary accounts, the revolt would have involved thousands of slaves in the city as well as others who lived on nearby plantations.
-City officials sent a militia to arrest the plot's leaders and many suspected followers before the rising could begin, and no white people were killed or injured.
-Vesey and five slaves were rapidly judged guilty by the secret proceedings of a city-appointed court and executed by hanging on July 2, 1822.
-Vesey was about 55 years old.
-In later proceedings, some 30 additional followers were also executed.
-Another group, including his son Sandy, were convicted of conspiracy and deported from the United States.
-City authorities ordered that Vesey's church should be razed and its minister was expelled from the city.
+His insurrection, which was to take place on Bastille Day, 14 July 1822, became known to thousands of Blacks throughout Charleston, South Carolina, and along the Carolina coast.
+The plot called for Vesey and his group of enslaved people and free blacks to execute their enslavers and temporarily liberate the city of Charleston.
+Vesey and his followers planned to sail to Haiti to escape retaliation.
+Two enslaved men opposed to Vesey's scheme leaked the plot.
+Charleston authorities charged 131 men with conspiracy.
+In total, 67 men were convicted and 35 hanged, including Denmark Vesey.
+Historian Douglas Egerton suggested that Vesey could be of Coromantee (an Akan-speaking people) origin, based on remembrance by a free Black carpenter who knew Vesey toward the end of his life.